 At the same time, Google’s Page Speed Insights score is far from perfect.

 The Desktop score is better at 89.
 But no matter what I do, that’s as good as I could get it.

 My next step was to replace the website design theme with Generatepress – regarded as the fastest / best theme currently available for load speed optimisation.
 Theme replacements are not a 5 minute job, but the proof of the pudding is in the eating:

 Summary of How to Speed up Website Performance

-With some time and effort, your site’s page load speeds can (in many cases) be improved significantly.
-First check the current performance and ensure that you are using the best caching option for your site.
+With some time and effort, your site’s core web vitals SEO and page load speeds can (in most cases) be dramatically improved.
+First check the current performance and then ensure that you are using the best caching option for your site.
 Next, evaluating plugin resource consumption and replacing greedy ones will trim resource consumption to the bare minimum.

-- * http://www.websiteoptimization.com/speed/tweak/average-web-page/
+- * https://www.keycdn.com/support/the-growth-of-web-page-size/